imgag/ClinCNV/doc/somatic_CNA_analysis.md

 _"Overall_qvalue"_ is q-value obtained from merged p-values from coverage and BAFs.

 ## I do not have time!
 I have hundreds of samples!

+That's understandable.
+Then you need to run a script to automatically select good samples.